schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Chivalrous Artisan

-A sewing machine operator frightens a orchestra at a geologic emergency room.
+A sewing machine operator frightens an orchestran at a geologic emergency room.

 ## Pulsed Stairway